Exclavia/Kernel-Dev/04-gdt-and-idt.md

    monitor_put('\n');
 }
 ```
 Nothing much to explain here - The interrupt handler prints a message out to the screen, along with the interrupt number it handled.
-It uses a structure registers_t, which is a representation of all the registers we pushed, and is defined in isr.h:
+It uses a structure registers_t, which is a representation of all the registers we pushed, and is defined in isr.h

 ### 4.4.5. isr.h
 ```c